fridamedrano/Kalnia-Glaze/fontbakery/fontbakery-report.md

 * ⚠ **WARN** The following glyphs could not be reached by codepoint or substitution rules:

+	- H.color4

+	- dotlessi.color0

+	- i.loclTRK

+	- l.color1

+	- H.color2

+	- L.color2

+	- n.color0

+	- i.color0

 	- uni0307.color0

-	- I.color0

-	- periodcentered.loclCAT.case

-	- e.color2

-	- uni0308.color3

-	- L.color1

-	- uni0326.color0

-	- a.color3

-	- comma.color0

-	- periodcentered.loclCAT
+	- n.color2

 	- And 48 more.